-In August 2016, the German government presented the German Bundestag with a draft law to extend truck tolls on all federal trunk roads as of 1 July 2018.
+Since 1 July 2018, the truck toll has applied to all federal trunk roads.
 The German government thereby aims to improve the financing of federal motorways and trunk roads and guarantee a modern, safe and efficient traffic infrastructure in Germany.
 For this reason, the user financing needs to be supported.

 Customers already registered with Toll Collect and whose trucks are equipped with an on-board unit (OBU) require no further action for the toll network expansion and are fully prepared.
 Automatic toll collection via an on-board unit offers clear advantages for customers.
 Drivers can change their route at any time without cancelling or partially cancelling their current route.
 This provides flexibility and saves companies time and money on a daily basis.

 The expansion of the toll road network means that many more companies will be using the toll system.
 Companies that will join the toll system starting in 2018 should decide in advance how they want to pay the fee.
 For companies that frequently use toll roads, it is best to pay tolls using automatic log-on via an on-board unit.

 These companies should register online via the Toll Collect customer portal in order to have an OBU installed.
 Vehicles can then be registered.
 Next, the company visits a service partner who will install the OBU.
 Toll Collect provides the unit free of charge and the company pays for the installation.